Snow City Arts is the innovator in bringing the arts to Chicago’s hospitalized children.

 Our staff is comprised of artists, musicians, writers, photographers, and filmmakers drawn from Chicago’s deep cultural pool.
 By working side-by-side with local arts organizations, performance groups, music ensembles, and prominent universities, we help ensure our children are learning from Chicago’s brightest artistic minds.
 Learn more about our staff from their bios below.

-Julia Beck joined Snow City Arts as the Director of Academic Programs in May 2013.
-A graduate of Northwestern University’s Theatre program, she previously worked at Chicago Children’s Theatre as their Education Associate overseeing their education and outreach initiatives, until leaving to pursue advanced study.
+Julia deBettencourt was recently named Program Director at Snow City Arts, after having worked there as the Director of Academic Programs since May 2013.
+A graduate of Northwestern University’s prestigious Theatre program, she previously worked with Chicago Children’s Theatre as their Education Associate overseeing their education and outreach initiatives, until leaving to pursue advanced study.
 She received her MA in Applied Theatre with a focus in Theatre and Disability from The Royal Central School of Speech and Drama in London, England.
-She has worked with several companies, such as Access All Areas, WAC and VSA Massachusetts, facilitating projects for people with disabilities.
-In 2012, Julia received a prestigious Leverhulme Trust grant to travel to Cape Town, South Africa and bring theatre to the Vera School for Learners with Autism.
-Upon her return, Julia enrolled in Harvard’s Graduate School of Education, where she recently completed her Ed.M in Arts in Education.
-In addition to her work with young people with disabilities, Julia teaches musical theatre at The Music Institute of Chicago.
+She has worked as a teaching artist with several companies, such as Access All Areas, WAC, Boston Children’s Theatre, and VSA Massachusetts, with a special focus on facilitating projects for people with disabilities.
+In 2012, Julia received a prestigious Leverhulme Trust grant to travel to Cape Town, South Africa and make theatre with the students of the Vera School for Learners with Autism.
+Upon her return, Julia enrolled in Harvard’s Graduate School of Education, where she completed her Ed.M in Arts in Education in 2013.
+In addition to her work with young people with disabilities, Julia teaches musical theatre at The Music Institute of Chicago and is a teaching artist for Northlight Theatre.

 Artists in Residence